 Tilbury2 will be UK’s largest ferry port and also UK’s biggest terminal for construction materials.
 Port's expansion is mainly due to rising demand from UK’s construction industry, import-export cars and increased Ro-Ro ferry traffic UK-Europe (consumer goods, perishables, steel).

-THE GBP 200 million (EUR 231m / USD 261m) project includes the construction of new rail-road connections, a deep-water berth (jetty and pontoon), dedicated terminal for construction materials (import, processing-manufacturing, distribution), rail terminal (with capacity to handle freight trains with length up to 775 m / 2543 ft), storage areas for goods, parking areas for cars.
-Tilbury2's RO-RO ferry terminal (partnership with P&O Ferries) will also serve the import-export of TEU containers and trailers.
+TheE GBP 200 million (EUR 231m / USD 261m) project includes the construction of new rail-road connections, a deepwater berth (jetty and pontoon), dedicated terminal for construction materials (import, distribution, processing-manufacturing), rail terminal (with capacity to handle freight trains with max-length 775 m / 2543 ft), storage areas for goods, parking areas for cars.
+Tilbury2's RO-RO ferry terminal (partnership with P&O Ferries) will also serve the import-export of TEU-containers and trailers.

 Tilbury - Gravesend ferry